Frequently Asked Questions About PrTMS®

 Can I undergo treatment if I am pregnant?

-PrTMS can be used to help with a wide variety of conditions, including those that have not responded to medication in the past.
-Talk to your doctor to see if PrTMS is right for you.
+PrTMS® has been used in patients with a wide variety of conditions, including those that may not have responded to medication in the past.
+Talk to your doctor to see if PrTMS® is right for you.

 Is everyone a candidate for treatment?